gypsydave5/gobel/readme.md

 A _WIP_ implementation of Paul Graham's [Bel language][bel] written in Go.

-Right now it's a calculator that can do conditionals.
+~Right now it's a calculator that can do conditionals.~

+Now featuring actual lambdas.

 ## The bad REPL